ipdk-io/k8s-infra-offload/docs/setup.md

 b.
 The host mode, where every component runs on the host and offload happens from host.

+On DPDK, only the host mode is supported.

 Following steps cover instructions on setting up P4-K8S in either modes, once mentioned dependencies are compiled and installed.